 When teachers read out loud to students (or use audiotapes), students benefit from hearing what fluent reading sounds like.
 Many struggling readers weren’t read to outside of school as children, putting them at a disadvantage.
 While high school teachers cannot – POOF! – miraculously catch up a student who reads at a third grade level, we can make a difference by showing them the habits of good readers.

 I’ll never forget the times I’ve read texts to struggling readers.
 Mythology stories to my freshmen.
 Lord of the Flies to my seniors.
-Simply by modeling intonation, feeling, and fluency, my students were immediately drawn into these texts.
-They were captivated.
+Simply by modeling intonation, feeling, and fluency, my students are immediately drawn into these texts – captivated.

 READ WITH STUDENTS